tuanphung/SmartTableView/README.md

 #LazyTableView
-Simply the way to display multiple cell types on TableView.
+New way to render model on UITableViewCell.
+Allow displaying multiple models and cells automatically.

 ## Requirements
 - iOS 8.0+ / Mac OS X 10.9+